padhmashri06/codetech-task1/README.md

 2. Frontend (HTML + CSS + EJS)
 HTML: Structure of the page, including sections like "About Me", "Projects", and the "Add New Project" form.
 EJS: Templating engine that dynamically renders the list of projects.
-It allows the backend data (e.g., project titles and descriptions) to be injected directly into the HTML.
+It allows the backend data (e.g., project titles and descriptions)

 CSS: Basic styling to make the portfolio visually appealing, including styling for project list items, header, navigation, and footer.

 Conclusion: